dbvimpec/dsc-v3-tableau-data-visualization-introduction/README.md

 Data visualization should always be honest and transparent.
 Avoid manipulating or distorting data to support a particular agenda or point of view.

 ## Common Mistakes to Avoid
-While creating data visualizations can be a powerful tool to communicate insights and help people understand complex data, there are several common mistakes that should be avoided to ensure that the visualizations are accurate and meaningful.
+While creating data visualizations can be a powerful tool to communicate insights and help people understand complex data, several common mistakes should be avoided to ensure that the visualizations are accurate and meaningful.
 Here are some of the most common mistakes to avoid when making data visualizations:

 1. **Misrepresenting data**:
 It is crucial to ensure that the data being visualized is accurate and not misrepresented.
 This could include misinterpreting data or using incorrect scales, such as changing the y-axis to distort the data.